crashoverride777/swifty-ads/README.md

 - v3.7.1

-Improved the "removeBannerAd" method to ensure that all banner instances get removed incase there are multiple instances of a banner from the same AdNetwork.
+Improved the "removeBanner" method to ensure that all banner instances get removed incase there are multiple instances of a banner from the same AdNetwork.

 Updated AdMob SDK to v7.8.0

+Clean-up

 - v 3.7